shunpochang/examples/simple_django_react/README.md

 ## Usage
-### Part I building a simple demo with Django and React using webpack, mainly leveraging example from https://github.com/owais/django-webpack-loader/tree/master/examples.
+### Part I building a simple demo with Django and React using webpack, mainly updating example from https://github.com/owais/django-webpack-loader/tree/master/examples/simple with latest versions.
 ### Also included a simple inline integration of CSS.

 Setup virtualenv (optional)